 - Be available.
 Call, stop by to talk, share a meal or activity.
 Your presence and companionship are important.

 - Listen/be patient.
 Listening is an often overlooked gift of yourself.
 Allow the bereaved person to vent feelings.
 Don’t judge the person’s thoughts or feelings.
 Don’t feel you need to offer advice.
 Listening itself is very powerful.

 - Take some action.
 Send a card, write a note, call.
 This is important not just immediately after the loss, but especially later, when grief is still intense but when others have resumed their daily lives and support for the bereaved may dwindle.

 - Encourage self care.
 Encourage your friend to care for himself or herself physically, emotionally, and socially.
 Encourage your friend to seek out support and/or professional help, if appropriate.
-CAPS offers confidential individual counseling, support groups, workshops, and referral services.
-For more information, call CAPS at 654-1053 (or at 654-1949 for TTY services) or stop by between the hours of 8AM and 5PM , Monday through Friday.
-The Center is located on the third floor of Mercer Hall.
+The counseling center offers confidential individual counseling, support groups, workshops, and referral services.
+For more information, call the Talley Center for Counseling Services at 540- 654-1053 (or at 654-1949 for TTY services) or stop by between the hours of 8AM and 5PM , Monday through Friday.

 - Accept your own limitations.
 Accept that you cannot eliminate the pain your friend is experiencing.
 Grief is a natural, expected response to loss and each person must work through it in his/her own way and at his/her own pace.
 Be supportive, but care for yourself too.